nicolasandradevillamil/NLU-Homework/README.md

 **Explain the tokenization method that is being used in the model.
 What is the vocabulary size?
 (0.2 points)**

 **How is the positional embedding being implemented?
-Is it the same as the [original transformers paper](https://proceedings.neurips.cc/paper_files/paper/2017/file/3f5ee243547dee91fbd053c1c4a845aa-Paper.pdf) (0.2 points)?**
+Is it the same as the [original transformers paper](https://proceedings.neurips.cc/paper_files/paper/2017/file/3f5ee243547dee91fbd053c1c4a845aa-Paper.pdf)?
+(0.2 points)**

 **Explain what the `n_head` `n_embed` and `n_layer` parameters are.
 (0.1 points)**